jariperttunen/lukeghg/KPLULUSummary/README.md

 agriculture and  forestry.
 In practice this means double UID exists in inventory for these cases.

-As the last step to fill PartyProfile xml `kp-lulu-summary.py` can read file where each line is of format:
+As the last step to fill PartyProfile xml `kp-lulu-summary.py` can read a file where each line is of format:

     #comment# UID_TO UID1_FROM [UID2_FROM ....
 UIDN_FROM]